-The following information instructs curators of Adobe Analytics data on how to configure and present dashboards for executive users.
+The following information instructs curators of Adobe Analytics data on how to configure and present mobile scorecards for executive users.
 To start with, you can view the Adobe Analytics dashboards Scorecard Builder video:

 An Adobe Analytics scorecard displays key data visualizations for executive users in a tiled layout, as shown below:

 As a curator of this scorecard, you can use the Scorecard Builder to configure which tiles appear on the scorecard for your executive consumer.
 You also configure how the detailed views, or the breakdowns, can be adjusted once the tiles are tapped.
 The Scorecard Builder interface is shown below:

 To create the Scorecard, you need to do the following:

 You can access the Blank Mobile Scorecard template either by creating a new project, or from the Tools menu.